Home » Free Resources » »

 Process Capability Example

 A process capability study can help uncover deviations outside of tolerances.
+Let’s look at an example of process capability.

-For example, suppose you are manufacturing parts required to weigh one pound with an acceptable deviation of up to 0.05 ounces.
+For instance, suppose you are manufacturing parts required to weigh one pound with an acceptable deviation of up to 0.05 ounces.
 In that case, you can measure how often parts meet these specs to determine whether you have an efficient process.
 When you find unacceptable discrepancies, you can examine the root cause for deviations by conducting a capability analysis.

 Factors Influencing Process Capability